 Upon the Expiration Date or termination of this License as permitted herein, Licensee shall immediately and peaceably quit and surrender to County the Premises together with all Alterations approved by County in good order and condition, except for normal wear and tear and after Licensee having made the last necessary repair required on its part under this License, and further except for any portion of the Premises condemned and any damage and destruction for which Licensee is not responsible hereunder.
 The Premises shall be surrendered free and clear of all liens and encumbrances other than liens and encumbrances existing as of the Commencement Date and any other encumbrances created by County.
 Immediately before the Expiration Date or termination of this License, Licensee shall remove all of Licensee's Personal Property as provided in this License, and repair any damage resulting from the removal.
 Notwithstanding anything to the contrary in this License, County can elect at any time prior to the Expiration Date or within thirty (30) days after termination of this License, to require Licensee to remove, at Licensee's sole expense, all or part of the Alterations or other improvements or equipment constructed or installed by or at the expense of Licensee.
 Licensee shall promptly remove such items and shall repair, at its sole cost and effort, any damage to the Premises or the Building resulting from such removal.
-Licensee's obligations under this Section shall survive the Expiration Date or termination of this License.
-Any items of Licensee's Personal Property remaining in the Premises after the Expiration Date or sooner termination of this License may, at County's option, be deemed abandoned and disposed of in accordance with Section 1980 et seq. of the California Civil Code or in any other manner allowed by law.
+Licensee's Personal Property remaining in the Premises after the Expiration Date or termination of this License at any time sole cost and effort, any damage to the Premises or the Building resulting from such removal.
+Licensee's Personal Property remaining in the Premises after the Expiration Date or termination of this License way, at County's option, be deemed abandoned and disposed of in accordance with Section 1980 et seq. of the California Civil Code or in any other manner allowed by law.